 In July 2012, the U.S. Government passed Pub.L.
-112-144, the Synthetic Drug Abuse Prevention Act, which classified a number of synthetic substances under Schedule I of the Controlled Substances Act.
-SDAPA 15 synthetic cannabinoid compounds identified by name two synthetic cathinone compounds (mephedrone and MDPV), and nine synthetic hallucinogens known as the 2C family in the most restrictive category of controlled substances.
-These substances were restricted by this law.
-Subsequently, methylone and 10 synthetic cathinones that were subject to temporary control were permanently controlled by DEA through the administrative process.
-Another synthetic cathinone, N-ethylpentylone, was controlled in 2018 and six other synthetic cathinones, N-ethylhexedrone, α-PHP, 4-MEAP, MPHP, PV8, and 4-Chloro-α-PHP, were temporarily controlled in 2019.
-A new substance, N,N-dimethylpentylone, has been the major cathinone seized by law enforcement in 2023 and has been responsible for multiple fatal overdoses.
+112-144, the Synthetic Drug Abuse Prevention Act (SDAPA), that classified a number of synthetic substances under Schedule I of the Controlled Substances Act.
+SDAPA placed these substances in the most restrictive category of controlled substances.
+Cannabimimetic agents, including 15 synthetic cannabinoid compounds identified by name, two synthetic cathinone compounds (mephedrone and MDPV), and nine synthetic hallucinogens known as the 2C family, were restricted by this law.
+In addition, methylone and ten (10) synthetic cathinones that were subject to temporary control were permanently controlled by DEA through the administrative process.
+Another synthetic cathinone, N-ethylbentylone, was temporarily controlled in 2018.

-Other synthetic cathinones may be subject to prosecution under the Controlled Substance Analogue Enforcement Act, which allows these dangerous substances to be treated as Schedule I controlled substances if certain criteria can be met.
+Other synthetic cathinones may be subject to prosecution under the Controlled Substance Analogue Enforcement Act which allows these dangerous substances to be treated as Schedule I controlled substances if certain criteria can be met.